StorkSMS/Stork-SMS-Dapp/docs/getting-started/solana-seeker.md

 - **Secure Display**: Transaction details verified on tamper-proof screen
 - **Hardware Attestation**: Proof of genuine device for added security

+#### Native Push Notifications
+- **Instant Message Alerts**: Receive notifications immediately when new messages arrive
+- **Chat Invitations**: Get notified when someone starts a conversation with you
+- **Transaction Updates**: Alerts for NFT creation confirmations and completions
+- **Background Processing**: Notifications work even when Stork SMS isn't open
+- **Privacy-First**: Notifications don't reveal message content for security
+- **Customizable**: Control which notifications you want to receive

 ## Getting Started with Seeker

 ### Setup Process